Reduced symplectic homology and string topology: -essential Morse functions

 \begin{proof} In view of Lemma~\ref{lem:R-essential-chain-homotopy-mod-imc} it remains to argue that the canonical map $[c]:H^*(MC^*(K_1)/\im c_1) \longrightarrow H^*(MC^*(K_2)/\im c_2)$ is an isomorphism.
 This is a consequence of the fact that it is induced by a continuation map, and continuation maps are stable under composition.
 We can thus compose $[c]$ with a continuation map $H^*(MC^*(K_2)/\im c_2)\longrightarrow H^*(MC^*(K_1)/\im c_1)$, and this composition must be the identity. \end{proof}

-\begin{remark} As a consequence of the previous discussion, for Weinstein domains with $R$-essential skeleton the \emph{cokernel} of continuation maps $c:MC^*(-K)\to MC^*(K)$ is well-defined up to chain homotopy equivalence for any $R$-essential Morse function $K$.
+\begin{remark} As a consequence of the previous discussion, the \emph{co\-kernel} of the continuation map $c:MC^*(-K)\to MC^*(K)$ associated to an $R$-essential Morse function $K$ is independent of $K$ up to chain homotopy equivalence.
 This comes as a surprise in as much as continuation maps are only defined up to homotopy and thus the only homotopically meaningful notion in general would be that of \emph{homotopy cokernel}, i.e. the cone of $c$. \end{remark}